hailuand/corgimq/README.md

 ![mascot.jpg](mascot.jpg)

 A lightweight message queue library built using Java's JDBC API.
-Similar in spirit to [AWS SQS](https://aws.amazon.com/sqs/) and [Redis Simple Message Queue](https://github.com/smrchy/rsmq), but built entirely on your DBMS.
+Similar in spirit to [AWS SQS](https://aws.amazon.com/sqs/) and [Redis Simple Message Queue](https://github.com/smrchy/rsmq), but entirely on top of your DBMS.

 ## Features
 - Lightweight: bring **just your DBMS.** 🚀
 - Batteries included: sensible out-of-the-box defaults with a few optional knobs to get you dangerous _fast_. 🔋
-- Transactional: shared access of JDBC `Connection` available to provide transactional message handling.
+- Transactional: shared access of JDBC `Connection` available to provide transactional message handling. 🤝
+- Auditable: audit information in the queue retains if a message was read, by whom, and when. 🔎
-- Guaranteed **exactly-once delivery** of a message to a reader.
+- Guaranteed **exactly-once delivery** of a message to a reader - if someone's currently reading it, no one else receives it.
+- Messages remain in queue until removed.

 Complexity will find you!
 Until then, don't go looking for it 🐶